Open-source prompt infrastructure

 inputs:

-- user_message
+- name: user_message

 environments: